Our idea of normality has changed beyond recognition in a matter of weeks.

 As Yuval Noah Harari wrote recently, when people are given a choice between privacy and health, they tend to choose health.

 In the UK, the NHS is currently working on an app designed to track people’s movement and how long they stay outside.
-There’s also talk of the app playing a role in the anticipated immunity passports for those who have already recovered from the virus.
+There’s also talk of the app playing a role in the anticipated immunity passports for those who have already recovered from the virus or have been vaccinated.

 There’s an acceptance that apps like the NHS one might be helpful.
 That said, people want to know whether governments will stop the surveillance once the crisis is over.
-There are plenty of examples of other temporary measures that remain in place decades later.
+There are plenty of examples of other temporary measures put in place during a crisis that remain in place decades later.

-Yet there’s another equally important question that people aren’t asking as much.
+Yet there’s another equally important question that people aren’t asking quite as much.